-While three have pled guilty, the investigation into Coin.mx led to the arrest of nine including the alleged mastermind behind hacks against a dozen of the United States’ biggest financial institutions including JP Morgan Chase, E*Trade and Scottrade.
+While three have pleaded guilty, the investigation into Coin.mx has led to the arrest of nine, including the alleged mastermind behind hacks against a dozen of the United States’ biggest financial institutions, among them JP Morgan Chase, E*Trade and Scottrade.
 The Justice Department called the 2014 JPMorgan Chase breach, which impacted personal data in 83 million accounts, the “largest theft of customer data from a U.S. financial institution in history.”

-Overall, prosecutors say over 100 million people had their data stolen by Israeli Coin.mx owner Gery Shalon, Israeli Ziv Orenstein and American Joshua Aaron who orchestrated the cyberattacks and used Coin.mx—and over 75 other companies around the world—to launder the stolen money.
+Overall, prosecutors say more than 100 million people had their data stolen by Israeli Coin.mx owner Gery Shalon, Israeli Ziv Orenstein and American Joshua Aaron.
+They orchestrated the cyberattacks and used Coin.mx — and over 75 other companies around the world — to launder the stolen money, prosecutors say.
 The hacking was part of a complex securities fraud and stock manipulation scheme.

 Murgio’s connection to the hack comes through Aaron.
-Frat brothers in college, Aaron showed Murgio the ropes of a few smaller-time online money making schemes.
+The men were fraternity brothers in college.
+Aaron showed Murgio the ropes of a few smaller-time online money making schemes, prosecutors say.
 Aaron immigrated to Israel and then Russia where he was arrested earlier this year on illegal immigration charges.

 A 2015 Bloomberg report identified the hacker as “a Russian master of digital break-ins known to federal agents and U.S. spy agencies who have tracked him for years, according to three people familiar with the investigation.”

 Murgio’s guilty plea and Aaron’s return to American custody may signal a break, however small, for U.S. investigators building a case against the hacker behind the keyboard on some of the biggest cyberattacks of all time.